jedisct1/libsodium-doc/helpers/README.md

 The `sodium_hex2bin()` function parses a hexadecimal string `hex` and converts it to a byte sequence.

-`hex` do not have to be nul terminated, as the number of characters to parse is supplied via the `hex_len` parameter.
+`hex` does not have to be nul terminated, as the number of characters to parse is supplied via the `hex_len` parameter.

 `ignore` is a string of characters to skip.
 For example, the string `": "` allows columns and spaces to be present at any locations in the hexadecimal string.
 These characters will just be ignored.
 As a result, `"69:FC"`, `"69 FC"`, `"69 : FC"` and `"69FC"` will be valid inputs, and will produce the same output.